 - 2 Audio FX

-- A Readme file is included with the download to help you get set up quickly.
+- 1 Getting Started Guide to help you get set up quickly

 - 6.4MB download size (ARPS uses only a few, high-quality samples, hence the small download size).